Skip to main content

 </ul>

-NOTE: The $ symbol outputs the current iteration number of repeated elements, enabling systematic naming conventions crucial for maintainable CSS and JavaScript.
+NOTE: $ outputs the current number of the repeated element.

 <ul>